customizedcode/simple-ipa-client/README.md

 Ansible role to install ipa client with simple options

-Since this role is unattended install, you need to create the bulk passwords for this role when it executes.
+Since this role is unattended install, you need to create the bulk passwords for this role prior to execution.

 <pre>
 $ kinit admin